knowledgesystems/knowledgesystems-k8s-deployment/cbioportal/problems_managing_session_service.md

 In April 2023, an attempt was made to adjust the nodeSelector for the cbioportal session service mongoDB installation for the public portal.
 It was abandoned after encountering a number of difficulties.

 * the version of mongodb which we are running was installed originally with an older version of helm than what we are currently running.
 It is suspected that we have lost track of which version was used.
-* problems were reported with the cluster configuration parameters an the persistence mode, but even after attempting to set (--set persistence.accessMode=ReadWriteOnce) or disable persistence alltogether, errors were still seen when attempting to install the chart:
+* problems were reported with the cluster configuration parameters and the persistence mode, but even after attempting to set (--set persistence.accessMode=ReadWriteOnce) or disable persistence alltogether, errors were still seen when attempting to install the chart:

 Here is a rough timeline:
 1. the installations were not visible in the helm v3 client we have upgraded to, so helm cli 2.12.2 was installed